-By sheer luck one of his friends was looking for a bartender for the weekend and Broccoli volunteered his services.
-A weekend became a month and then a month turned into a year, and by the time the next September came around Broccoli was putting time behind two different bars in North Beach and managing the bar at Jianna Restaurant.
-It was here, at Jianna that Broccolio and Michael Yakura first met.
-Within the next year Broccoli had become a partial owner of Jianna and was managing the restaurant on his own.
+By sheer luck one of his friends was looking for a bartender for the weekend, and Broccoli volunteered his services.
+A weekend became a month, and then a month turned into a year, and by the time the next September came around, Broccoli was putting time behind two different bars in North Beach and managing the bar at Jianna Restaurant.
+It was here, at Jianna that Broccoli and Michael Yakura first met.
+Within the next year Broccoli, had become a partial owner of Jianna and was managing the restaurant on his own.

 Jianna would eventually close because its lease had expired and Broccoli found himself working at Le Central in the financial district.
 Then in 2005 he opened a small “locals” bar in the tenderloin called Aces.
 Because of its proximity to other tenderloin restaurants and Polk Street, Aces quickly became an industry favorite and local success.

 Another opportunity came to Broccoli through a regular patron of Aces, a vacant restaurant space in the notable Ghirardelli Square.
 After intense negotiations and some major construction, Broccoli opened The Pub at Ghirardelli that serves southern style barbecue.
 Once again Broccoli would call upon his local following to support the business, especially given the “touristy” location.
 After two years the Pub has garnered some local recognition for its food and family-centric atmosphere.